 The purpose of the Employee Giving Program Committee, are to: recommend rules consistent with K.C.C.
 Chapter 3.36 to the council as necessary and to coordinate the Employee Giving Program.
 The Committee is comprised of 15 King County employees serving 2-year terms.
 The Committee provides direction and guidance of our amazing two time national award winning program.

 The Ferry Advisory Committee reports to the Washington State Department of Transportation (DOT) and reports on problems experienced within the area served by the Washington State Ferries, particularly when the DOT is conducting a review of the tariffs and other ferry service questions.
 The Fauntleroy FAC represents the residents and business groups of West Seattle pertaining to Washington State Ferries operations through the Fauntleroy Ferry Terminal.
 This includes advising or informing WSF management of issues and concerns relating to sailing schedules, ferry operation, and community interests.
 The Committee is comprised of 3 members serving 4-year terms.
-Members are frequently asked to represent ferry patrons by serving on Ferry Planning Committees.
 At the time of appointment, not more than two members shall be from the same political party.

 The Board, as the representative authority of King County, oversees the provision of health-care services in order to assure that high quality health care is made available to King County residents.
 The board is comprised of 13 members (9 positions are appointed by Council District with each Councilmember nominating one person to represent their district.
 The remaining 4 positions are appointed as Council at-large positions).
 Board members serve 4-year terms, with a 3-term limit.

 Learn more about the Board of Trustees: www.uwmedicine.org/harborview/about/board-of-trustees